Dana94/2019-website/blog/2021-01-29-docker-part-2-dockerfile-and-images.md

 ## What is a Dockerfile?

-A Dockerfile is a set of instructions on what Docker needs to know build an image that will be used to create a new container.
+A Dockerfile is a set of instructions on what Docker needs to know to build an image that will be used to create a new container.

 ## Make-up of a Dockerfile